Orthodontic Therapy and the Airway: An AAO White Paper Review

 A.J.
 Larsen3 reviewed insurance records for 5,500 patients between the ages of 40-70.
 Dental radiographs determined if the subjects were missing four bicuspids or had a full complement of teeth.
 They matched the two groups for age, BMI, etc. Then they reviewed their medical records to see if the subject had received a diagnosis for apnea.

-The results showed that 9.56% of the non-extraction and 10.71% of the extraction group had a diagnosis of OSA.
-This was not significantly different.
-Thus, the authors' conclusion was there was not a relationship between OSA and premolar extractions.
+The results showed that 9.56% of the non-extraction and 10.71% of the extraction groups had a diagnosis of OSA, which was not significantly different.
+Thus, the authors concluded that there was no relationship between OSA and premolar extractions.

 It is currently estimated that 80-90% of OSA patients are undiagnosed.
-Larsen's paper states because the subjects all have insurance, they would expect physicians would note the symptoms and get them a sleep study and diagnosis.
+Larsen’s paper states that because the subjects have insurance, they expect physicians to note the symptoms and get them a sleep study and diagnosis.

-There is absolutely no evidence to support that assertion and the existing evidence suggests just the opposite.
-From pediatricians to primary care, physicians are not diagnosing apnea effectively.
-The conclusion of the article should be extraction and non-extraction individuals are underdiagnosed at almost the same rate.
+There is no evidence to support that assertion, and the existing evidence suggests the opposite.
+From pediatricians to primary care physicians, they are not effectively diagnosing apnea.
+This article should conclude that extraction and non-extraction individuals are underdiagnosed at almost the same rate.

 The AAO paper goes on to state, “Overall it can be stated that existing evidence in the literature does not support the notion that arch constriction or retraction of the anterior teeth facilitated by dental extractions, and which may (or may not) be the objective of orthodontic treatment, has a detrimental effect on respiratory function.”